+The latest social impact collaboration - Refettorio OzHarvest Sydney - is a unique community hub in Surry Hills serving those in need a nourishing meal at no cost.
 OzHarvest runs three education programs with the aim of creating positive change, by increasing life skills around healthy eating, raising awareness about food waste and strengthening community connections.
-FEAST is a curriculumaligned program in 580 schools, NEST teaches adults to cook and eat healthily on a budget and Nourish offers hospitality training and employment pathways for vulnerable youth.
+FEAST is a curriculumaligned program in 212 NSW schools, NEST teaches adults to cook and eat healthily on a budget and Nourish offers hospitality training and employment pathways for vulnerable youth.